-Friends, family and supporters of Mario Gonzalez gathered outside the Alameda Police Dept. on April 27, 2021 for a press conference on the day police publicly released body cam footage of Gonzalez's death.
+Protesters gathered outside Alameda Police Department headquarters on April 27, 2021, the day police released bodycam footage of Gonzalez's April 19 death.
 (Beth LaBerge/KQED)

 The Alameda City Council plans to meet for a special session on Saturday to consider immediate policing reforms following the death of Mario Gonzalez last month.
 Gonzalez, a 26-year-old Oakland man, stopped breathing after several Alameda police officers held him face-down on the ground for roughly five minutes.